iicsydney601/bluemix-db2-cli-mate/README.md

 ## Use DB2climate as a DB2 client   ##

 You can run all supported db2 commands against your SQLDBs straight away after ssh into the warden container.
-All TCPIP nodes and databases would have automatically cataloged for you.
-In addition, in order to avoid users to keep referring to the VCAP_SERVICE file for db credentials, a number of scripts have been developed to help you manage your database(s) with ease.
+All TCPIP nodes and databases were automatically cataloged for you.
+In addition, in order to avoid users having to refer to the VCAP_SERVICE file for db credentials, a number of scripts have been developed to help you manage your database(s) with ease.

 ### General purpose scripts ###
 Scrpt Name:	ls_db.rb